-The version of MySQL server must be the same on both the source client and the destination client.
+The version of database server must be the same on both the source client and the destination client.

-The MySQL user must have the same user ID on both the source database server and the destination database server.
+The database user must have the same user ID on both the source database server and the destination database server.

 The Commvault package and the MediaAgent must be installed on the destination client.

 On the destination client, create a working directory to use as the mount path for the database clone files.
-This directory must be writable by the MySQL user.
+This directory must be writable by the database user.

 The working directory must have enough space for the cloned server.